iXnh/a-bit-to-remember/content/post/nextjs-route-masking.md

 ---

-in this case i will show you how to add route masking to nextjs
+in my case i will show you how to add route masking to nextjs

 first, you need to install next-routes